-- The student makes SDS aware of the need and obtains a letter to give to the course instructor(s).
-The letter explains the student’s need for a note-taker and requests that the instructor ask for a volunteer from the class (may be done by email or as an in-class announcement) without disclosing the identity of the student requesting notes.
-Volunteers are asked to contact SDS directly, giving their name and student ID and indicating the class for which they are willing provide notes.
+- The student makes SDS aware of the need and obtains a letter to give to the course instructor.
+The letter explains the student’s need for a note taker and requests that the instructor ask for a volunteer from the class (the request may be made by email or as an in-class announcement) without disclosing the identity of the student requesting notes.
+Volunteers are asked to contact SDS directly, giving their name and student ID and indicating the class for which they are willing to provide notes.

 - Notes must be clear, concise, and appropriate.
-Typed notes are preferred, but, in some cases, clear handwritten notes will be accepted.
+Typed notes are preferred, but in some cases, clear handwritten notes will be accepted.

-- Every week, the volunteer uploads a digital version of the notes (scanned pdf if handwritten) to the SDS discussion forum in Blackboard (via my.newschool.edu).
+- Every week, the volunteer uploads a digital version of the notes (scanned PDF if handwritten) to the SDS discussion forum in Blackboard (via my.newschool.edu).
 The student who needs the notes can download them from Blackboard anonymously.